vijayy6686/CO2_Emission_Predictor/README.md

 CO₂ emissions

-Target Variable:
+🎯 Target Variable

 CO₂ Emissions (grams per kilometer)

 The dataset reflects realistic automotive emission data and is commonly used for fuel efficiency and environmental analysis.

-🔹 Methodology
+🧠 Methodology

 The project follows a supervised machine learning regression approach:

-Data Preprocessing
+🔸 Data Preprocessing

 Categorical features are encoded within a preprocessing pipeline

-Numerical features are scaled for consistency
+Numerical features are scaled to maintain consistency

 Feature engineering includes converting combined fuel consumption from L/100 km to MPG

-Model Training
+🔸 Model Training

 A regression model is trained using scikit-learn

 Preprocessing and model steps are encapsulated in a single Pipeline

-This ensures identical transformations during training and prediction
+Ensures identical transformations during training and prediction

-Model Persistence
+🔸 Model Persistence

 The trained pipeline is saved using joblib

-The serialized model is reused directly during deployment without retraining
+The serialized model is reused during deployment without retraining

-This pipeline-based methodology improves reproducibility, reliability, and maintainability.
+This pipeline-based approach improves reproducibility, reliability, and maintainability.

-🔹 Implementation
+🖥️ Implementation

-The application is implemented using Streamlit, providing a clean and interactive user interface.
+The application is implemented using Streamlit, providing a clean and interactive web interface.

-Implementation highlights:
+🔹 Implementation Highlights

 Structured input forms for vehicle and fuel data